 Some people hold a similar belief that drinking cold water on a hot day won’t help cool you down.
 There isn’t enough research to conclude that either belief is true or false.

 Drinking cold water does have its benefits.
 Drinking cold water

-Drinking plain water, no matter the temperature, has been proven to give your body more energy throughout the day.
+Drinking plain water, no matter the temperature,

 Can drinking cold water help with weight loss?

 Drinking water as an alternative to sugary beverages is

 Drinking warm water can aid in digestion, help your circulation, and overall assist your body in getting rid of toxins faster.
 While this isn’t a “risk,” per se, it’s something to keep in mind as you decide how you’d like to get water in your body.

 Drinking warm or hot water has been found to make you less thirsty.
 This can be dangerous on days when your body is losing water through sweating to try to keep cool.
 If you do opt to drink warm water, be aware that you may not feel thirsty as often as you should.

 Some people may want to avoid drinking cold water.
 Drinking cold water while you have a cold or flu, or if you have any chronic condition that results in slower digestion, is probably not a great idea.
 But while some cultures regard drinking cold water as a significant health risk for everyone, there isn’t a lot of evidence to support that claim.
 There are plenty of benefits to drinking warm water, though.